 If Canada Life deny or terminate your claim and if you disagree with their decision, you may appeal and may submit any further medical information to Canada Life in support of your claim.
-If they do not change their decision, you may request that your LTD claim be reviewed by a Claims Review Committee, which is made up of 3 medical doctors.
+If Canada Life do not change their decision, and you have exhausted all avenues of internal appeal by submitting all reasonably available medical information, you may request that your LTD claim be reviewed by a Claims Review Committee, which is made up of 3 independent and qualified medical doctors.
+Requests for a Claims Review Committee must be initiated within 90 days from the date of the last decline or termination letter.
 You may wish to contact your union for assistance with the appeal process.